1jour1vin

 Wine rated (2022 guide) 96/100

-The remarkable rise that began in 2017 and continued in 2018 is reflected in this great 2019 vintage.
-The intense, fruity nose is still a little closed.
-Bottled in June 2021, it needs to be aerated well.
-On the palate, the wine offers the delicacy of the vintage and great complexity in its texture and aromatic brilliance.
-It has a long, noble and very persistent finish.
+The remarkable rise in quality that began in 2017 and was confirmed in 2018 is evident in this outstanding 2019 vintage.
+The intense, fruity nose is still slightly closed.
+Bottled in June 2021, it requires ample aeration.
+On the palate, the wine offers the delicacy of the vintage and great complexity in texture and aromatic brilliance.
+It has a long, noble, and very persistent finish.
 It is superb.

 Wine Green